nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Dependencies

-UI

- * Implement the "Add file dependency" feature to prompt the user to choose a file with the same dialog used for opening files.
-If the user chooses a file, call the `add` member of the plugin.
-If it returns a string, show the user that string as an explanation of failure.
- * Extend the "Add URL dependency" function with a "please wait" indicator while the document is being fetched.

 ## Parsing test

 Create a Lurch Application that tests the following particular design for a